 Example after example of great writing, plotting and brilliantly drawn characters.
 You can’t do this.
 You can never be this good.
 Even the bad ones were depressing because they still felt better than what I had.

 It’s like I’m watching a movie of my life and have accidentally paused it in the middle of the montage section.
-You know, the part where some motivating kick-ass montagemusic plays and you see clips of the main character learning kung-fu or a dance routine or becoming a shit-hot lawyer after reading a few books.
+You know, the part where some motivating kick-ass music plays and you see clips of the main character learning kung-fu or a dance routine or becoming a shit-hot lawyer after reading a few books.

 It’s a way of making the boring process of hard work look cool and interesting and not actually that hard at all.
 The politically incorrect nightmare of a film, Team America: World Police sums it up best here.
 I think I’m trapped in the 55th second of this particular montage – just past the bit where I can barely lift the weight, but not yet at the part where I can karate kick my chainsmoking mentor to the ground.